Art of The West Bank Wall, Palestine

 Bus is the least expensive and most adventurous option.
 I took bus 234 from the Arab bus station near Jerusalem’s Damascus Gate to Checkpoint 300 (the main checkpoint).
 The bus runs every 5-10 minutes and takes about 30-minutes.
 It costs 6 Shekels (about $2) which must be paid in cash.

-Bus 231 is another option, dropping you at Bab El-Zakak/Beit Jala Bus Road in the center of Bethlehem or see arts research proposal example.
-This route takes longer, but you don’t need to walk through the checkpoint.
-A soldier may, or may not, board the bus and ask to see your passport.
-This bus is 7.5 Shekels (also cash only).
+Bus 231 is another option, dropping you at Bab El Zakak/Beit Jala Bus Road in the center of Bethlehem.
+This route takes longer, but you do not need to walk through the checkpoint.
+A soldier may or may not board the bus and ask to see your documents.
+The bus is cash only.

 I was a little uncomfortable at first as I was the only non-Palestinian on the bus, but I reminded myself that my point of traveling here was to meet the people…and everyone was very friendly.